vrms/foundation/foundation/www/docs/user/manual/en/projects/timesheet/salary-slip-from-timesheet.md

 #### Save and Submit Salary Slip

-On Submission of Salary Slip, Timesheet's status will be updated to "Payslip".
+On Submission of Salary Slip the Timesheet's status will be updated to "Payslip".

 <img class="screenshot" alt="Sales Invoice" src="{{docs_base_url}}/assets/img/project/timesheet/timesheet-salary-slip-5.png">